spt-development/spt-development-demo/README.md

 * [spt-development/spt-development-cid-web](https://github.com/spt-development/spt-development-cid-web)
 * [spt-development/spt-development-logging-spring](https://github.com/spt-development/spt-development-logging-spring)

-The project provides a simple 'books' REST API backed by an in-memory H2 database, that shows how the use of these projects can be used to quickly and easily add production grade logging to your Spring Boot projects.
+The project provides a simple 'books' REST API backed by a postgres database (see below), that shows how the use of these projects can be used to quickly and easily add production grade logging to your Spring Boot projects.
 The project also integrates [spt-development/spt-development-audit-spring](https://github.com/spt-development/spt-development-audit-spring) demonstrating how to use simple annotations to capture audit information.
 The auditing is configured to use the